Lee–Enfield: Contemporary service

 Many Afghans resisting the Soviet invasion of Afghanistan were armed with Lee–Enfields.
 The CIA's Operation Cyclone provided hundreds of thousands of Enfields to the Afghan mujahideen, funneling them through Pakistan's ISI.
 CIA officer Gust Avrakotos later arranged for the Egyptian Ministry of Defence to set up production lines of Enfield .303 ammunition specifically for the conflict.
 Later on when Avrakotos asked Michael Vickers to revamp their strategy, he stopped the Enfield system and, with the large amounts of money available thanks to Charlie Wilson, replaced them with a mix of modern weapons like AK-47s and mortars.

 Khyber Pass Copies patterned after the Lee–Enfield are still manufactured in the Khyber Pass region, as bolt-action rifles remain effective weapons in desert and mountain environments where long-range accuracy is more important than rate of fire.
 Lee–Enfield rifles are still popular in the region, despite the presence and ready availability of more modern weapons such as the SKS-45, the AKM, the Chinese Type 56 assault rifle, and the AK-74.
-As of 2012, Lee–Enfield rifles are still being used by the Taliban insurgents against NATO/Allied forces in Afghanistan.
+As of 2012, Lee–Enfield rifles are still being used by the Taliban.

-During the recent civil war in Nepal, the government troops were issued Lee–Enfield rifles to fight the Maoist rebels, and the Maoists were also armed with SMLE rifles, amongst other weapons.
+During the Nepalese Civil War, government troops were issued Lee–Enfield rifles to fight the Maoist rebels; Maoists also had access to SMLE rifles.
 Nepalese Police constables may also be usually seen equipped with SMLE rifles.
 Lee–Enfield rifles have also been seen in the hands of both the Naxalites and the Indian police in the ongoing Maoist insurgency in rural India.

-Police forces in both the Solomon Islands and Vanuatu continue to operate and maintain stocks of No.4 rifles.
-The Tongan security forces also retain a substantial number of No.4 rifles donated from New Zealand's reserve stocks.
+Police forces in both the Solomon Islands and Vanuatu continue to operate and maintain stocks of No. 4 rifles.
+The Tongan security forces also retain a substantial number of No. 4 rifles donated from New Zealand's reserve stocks.